CALL FOR PAPERS

 2. The Journal editors shall determine if the articles are within the scope of, and appropriate for consideration by, the Journal.

-3. All submissions that require peer review shall be sent out for review electronically to section editors and reviewers with expertise in the appropriate field.
+3. All submissions that require peer review shall be sent out for review electronically to reviewers with expertise in the appropriate field.

 4. All submissions shall be reviewed by at least two independent referees in a timely fashion.